adithajsr/Treats-/data.md

 // In the database, there are arrays of object user, and arrays of object channel

-// In the database, there are arrays of object user, and arrays of object channel

 let data = {
   user: [
     {